sjoyal/sjoyal.github.io/about/cascading-style-sheets.md

     margin: 0 auto;
   }`

+#### font
+`serif` - Font type that includes ornate caps, feet, and other unique markings on each character.
+    * Example: Times New Roman
+    * Typically used in print media and for screens with higher resolutions (retina display) `sans serif` - Font type with clean lines and absent of unique markings associated with `serif` fonts
+    * Example: Arial
+    * Typically used in non-black colors for screens due to dpi issues

 #### max-*
-Property control content size; sets max height or width of content;
+Property that controls content size; sets max height or width of content;

 ##### max-width
-Used in place of width to improve the way browsers handle small windows; Important for making usable sites on mobile; Supported in all browsers.
+Used in place of width to improve the way browsers handle small windows; important for making usable sites on mobile; supported in all browsers.
 Example:
 `#main {
     max-width: 600px;
     margin: 0 auto;